sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 Before we add a test suite, let's add a minimum of functionality to our package.
 I highly advise you to use the [Revise](https://github.com/timholy/Revise.jl) package.
 When you import `Revise` in a new Julia session before importing a package it lets you account for changes that you make when you save on disk any modification you make on the package without having to restart the Julia session.

-So let's add a function `plusTwo` to our package by editing `MyAwesomePackage/src/MyAwesomePackage.jl` as follow:
+From now, we will only add or modify files contained in the folder `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/`, which is itself a clone of the GitHub repository.
+So let's add a function `plusTwo` to our package by editing `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/src/MyAwesomePackage.jl` as follow:

 ```julia
 module MyAwesomePackage